bipenc/QuizApp/README.md

 <b>t</b> : Right Answer</br>
 <b>f</b> : Worng Answer</br>
 <b>c</b> : Close single question page and go back to Home</br>
-<b>r</b> : Reset localStorage (Clears all the selected question and reset to begining. this is useful when testing the app but recommended not to use in when hosting.
+<b>r</b> : Reset localStorage (Clears all the selected question and reset to begining.
+This is useful when testing the app but recommended not to use in while hosting the quiz.
 Better comment out this section in codebase)</br>